 With hundreds of tools now available, data visualization has never been easier.
 Business intelligence tools like Tableau and Microsoft BI consistently release new features to make their interfaces more user-friendly.
 You do not need a background in data analytics to create effective dashboards.

-After personally designing over 500 dashboards for internal performance tracking and external client reporting, I’ve found that building an effective dashboard is like building a house and consist of the following six main steps:
+After personally designing over 500 dashboards for internal performance tracking and external client reporting, I’ve found that building an effective dashboard is like building a house and consists of the following six main steps:

 Before we can begin construction, we first need land to build on.
 Some factors to consider might be: